For over two decades, Sense has been offering massage services at exhibitions and events.

 - Report anything of a suspicious nature immediately to security by telephoning the security officer or the organiser.

-- Any exhibitor having small valuables, which they wish to leave on their stand, should provide themselves with lockable cabinets or other safe storage.
+- Any exhibitor with small valuables they wish to leave on their stand should provide themselves with lockable cabinets or other safe storage.

 - Be mindful of the risk of theft during set-up and breakdown periods, as security may not be as tight during these times.

 - Consider investing in a security system for your stand, such as surveillance cameras or alarms.

 - Always keep a record of your inventory and valuable equipment, including serial numbers and photographs, in case of theft or loss.